lex/monitoring-samples/appium-android/README.md

     $ cd java && zip -r9 ./wikipedia-android-test.zip .

-Then upload the resulting `wikipedia-android-test.zip` and the Wikipedia app as the application when creating new monitoring check.
+Then upload the resulting `wikipedia-android-test.zip` as an Appium test and the `wikipedia-app.zip` as the application when creating new monitoring check.